CodieWest/World-Os/README.md

 To go to san-francisco and go to a google conference!!

-#We are a group of schol geeks and would be happy for anyone to join the project.
+#We are a group of school geeks and would be happy for anyone to join the project.